Lima Memorial Health System Logo

 The overall goals of treatment are to help you:

-• Lessen and then be able to stop the bingeing incidents.
+• Lessen and then stop bingeing.

 • Get to and stay at a healthy weight.